Last updated: August 2023

-1.1 Mad’in Europe SCRL (hereinafter Mad’in Europe) respects the privacy of the users of its website (hereinafter, the “Users”) privacy and to ensure the security of their personal information.
+1.1 Mad’in Europe SCRL (hereinafter Mad’in Europe) is committed to protect the Users of its website (hereinafter, the “Users”) privacy and to ensure the security of their personal information.

 1.2 Mad’in Europe processes the personal data transmitted to it in accordance with the legislation in force, and, in particular, Regulation 2016/679 of 27 April 2016 on the protection of individuals with regard to the processing of personal data and the free movement of such data, applicable from 25 May 2018 (hereinafter the “General Data Protection Regulation”) and the Belgian Privacy Act.

 2.2 In case of registered access, the User may be required to provide certain personal data.
 In this case, the data controller is:

 Mad’in Europe SCRL

 2.3 Any question regarding the processing of this data may be sent to the following address: email@example.com